Merkabah mysticism: Rabbinic commentary

-The earliest Rabbinic merkabah commentaries were exegetical expositions of the prophetic visions of God in the heavens, and the divine retinue of angels, hosts, and heavenly creatures surrounding God.
-The earliest evidence suggests that merkabah homiletics did not give rise to ascent experiences—as one rabbinic sage states: "Many have expounded upon the merkabah without ever seeing it."
+The earliest Rabbinic Merkabah commentaries were exegetical expositions of the prophetic visions of God in the heavens and the divine retinue of angels, hosts, and heavenly creatures surrounding God.
+The earliest evidence suggests that Merkabah homiletics did not give rise to ascent experiences—as one rabbinic sage states: "Many have expounded upon the merkabah without ever seeing it."

-One mention of the merkabah in the Talmud notes the importance of the passage: "A great issue—the account of the merkavah; a small issue—the discussions of Abaye and Rava [famous Talmudic sages]."
-The sages Rabbi Yochanan Ben Zakkai (d. c.
-80 CE) and later, Rabbi Akiva (d.
+One mention of the Merkabah in the Talmud notes the importance of the passage: "A great issue—the account of the Merkavah; a small issue—the discussions of Abaye and Rava [famous Talmudic sages]."
+The sages Yohanan ben Zakkai (d. c.
+80 CE) and Rabbi Akiva (d.
 135) were deeply involved in merkabah exegesis.
-Rabbi Akiva and his contemporary Rabbi Ishmael ben Elisha are most often the protagonists of later merkabah ascent literature.
+Rabbi Akiva and his contemporary Ishmael ben Elisha are often the protagonists of later Merkabah ascent literature.

 Prohibition against study

 The Talmudic interdictions concerning merkabah speculation are numerous and widely held.
-Discussions concerning the merkabah were limited to only the most worthy sages, and admonitory legends are preserved about the dangers of overzealous speculation concerning the merkabah.
+Discussions concerning the merkabah were limited to only the most worthy sages, and admonitory legends about the dangers of overzealous speculation concerning the merkabah are preserved.

-For example, the secret doctrines might not be discussed in public: "Seek not out the things that are too hard for thee, neither search the things that are above thy strength.
-But what is commanded thee, think thereupon with reverence; for it is not needful for thee to see with thine eyes the things that are in secret."
-It must be studied only by exemplary scholars: "Ma'aseh Bereshit must not be explained before two, nor Ma'aseh Merkabah before one, unless he be wise and understands it by himself."
-Further commentary notes that the chapter-headings of Ma'aseh Merkabah may be taught, as was done by Rabbi Ḥiyya.
-According to Yer.
-Hagigah ii.
-1, the teacher read the headings of the chapters, after which, subject to the approval of the teacher, the pupil read to the end of the chapter, although Rabbi Zera said that even the chapter-headings might be communicated only to a person who was head of a school and was cautious in temperament.
+For example, the secret doctrines might not be publicly discussed: "Seek not out the things that are too hard for thee, neither search the things that are above thy strength.
+But what is commanded thee, think thereupon with reverence; for it is not needful for thee to see with thine eyes the things that are in secret" in Sirach (iii.
+21–22).
+It must be studied only by exemplary scholars: "The Maaseh Bereishit must not be explained before two, nor Ma'aseh Merkabah before one, unless he be wise and understands it by himself," Hagigah ii.
+1. Further commentary notes that the chapter-headings of Ma'aseh Merkabah may be taught, as was done by Hiyya bar Abba.
+According to the Jerusalem Talmud, Hagigah ii.
+1, the teacher read the headings of the chapters, after which, subject to the approval of the teacher, the pupil read to the end of the chapter.
+However, Rabbi Zera said that even the chapter-headings might be communicated only to a person who was head of a school and was cautious in temperament.